tirtharajdash/tirtharajdash.github.io/_pages/teaching.md

 nav_order: 4
 ---

-At <a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani, Goa Campus</a> (Dec 2025 - present):
+<a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani, Goa Campus</a> (Dec 2025 - present):

  - Artificial Intelligence (CS F407): as **IN** (with <a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ashwin/profile" target="_blank">Ashwin Srinivasan</a>, Spring 2026)

 <br/>

-At <a rel="external nofollow" href="https://www.cam.ac.uk/" target="_blank">University of Cambridge</a> (2024 - 2025):
+<a rel="external nofollow" href="https://www.cam.ac.uk/" target="_blank">University of Cambridge</a> (2024 - 2025):

  - Supervision: <a rel="external nofollow" href="https://www.natsci.tripos.cam.ac.uk/subject-information/part1b/math-comp-bio" target="_blank">Mathematical and Computational Biology</a> (2024/25)

 <br/>

-At <a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani, Goa Campus</a> (Aug 2015 - Aug 2022):
+<a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani, Goa Campus</a> (Aug 2015 - Aug 2022):

 *Courses marked with '\*' are the ones that I have taught at least for 4 semesters.
 My duty for each course is either as Instructor-in-Charge (IC) or as Instructor (IN).
 IC has additional administrative responsibilities concerning the course.*